RodZill4/material-maker/material_maker/doc/node_filter_fill_to_orientation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The **Fill to Orientation** node uses the output of the **Fill** node and fills
-all detected areas with a greyscale color that depends on their orientation.
+all detected areas with a grayscale color that depends on their orientation.

 .. image:: images/node_filter_fill_to_orientation.png
 	:align: center